gamemgh/gamemgh.github.io/Web/content/docs/endless-battle/_index.md

 - Use your hearing to find out where they are.
 - Harder and harder as your resurrection goes higher, with bigger and bigger enemies available to kill you, with shields and other equipment.
 - Headphone is required.
 Otherwise, it is nearly impossible to hit your target since you may not know if your enemy is in front of you.
-- A keyboard is recommended on Android.
+- A keyboard is recommended on mobile devices.
 Full gestures cannot be simulated.

 ## Getting Started
 ### Game Play